Zehava Galon: In and out of Knesset (1999–2017)

 On 7 February 2012, Galon was elected as Meretz party chair, with more than 60% of the vote in the party's primaries.
 In the 2013 legislative elections Meretz doubled its number of seats from three to six.
 Prior to the 2015 legislative election, Galon said during the campaign that she would resign if the party won only four seats.
 When preliminary results of the 2015 election indicated that the party would be reduced in representation, Galon announced she would resign as chairperson of Meretz as soon as a successor is chosen, and from the Knesset in order to open a place for Tamar Zandberg, the party's fifth-place candidate, who appeared to have lost her seat.
 Zandberg, Ilan Gilon and others urged Galon to reconsider her decision.
 Once absentee and soldier ballots were counted, Meretz gained a fifth seat.

 With this success, Galon announced that she would continue as party leader.
 She said: "Meretz received a fifth seat from young supporters, from Israeli soldiers, who raised the party's rate of support.
 That allowed Meretz to maintain its strength in terms of the number of voters – some 170,000 – compared with the last election.
 Under the circumstances and against all odds, that is a success."

 In October 2017 Galon resigned from the Knesset, but said she would remain leader of Meretz.
 Her seat was taken by Mossi Raz.
 Galon initially announced her candidacy for the 2018 Meretz leadership race, but eventually dropped out.
 Tamar Zandberg was elected party chair.

 Activity after 2020; 2022 Meretz crash

+Following her departure from the Knesset, Galon became a regular columnist for the progressive Haaretz daily newspaper.
 In 2020, Galon established the NGO Zulat for Equality and Human Rights, and she serves as the organization's president.

-Following her retirement from political life, Galon became a regular columnist for the liberal Haaretz daily newspaper.

 Coming out of political retirement, Galon announced on 19 July 2022 that she would run in the Meretz leadership election that was scheduled to take place on 23 August.
 Galon was elected, defeating Yair Golan.
 Galon led Meretz into a legislative election in November, in which the party failed to cross the electoral threshold, winning no seats as a result.
 On 17 November 2022, Galon announced her intention to resign as party leader.
 She also rejoined Haaretz as a columnist.